 - Price of cover depends on the risk of disaster to the premises.
 This may depend on the business location, nature of the business and how easily the business could function at an alternate location.

 Insurance experts estimate that Business Insurance is one of the most, if not the most, valuable cover available.
 Yet, it is often overlooked by business owners.
-Since property insurance only covers the cost of physical loss or damage and contents of a business in the event of a disaster, BI cover is invaluable in covering the loss of income while the permanent business location is being repaired.
+Property insurance only covers the cost of physical loss or damage of contents in the event of a disaster.
+Therefore, BI cover is invaluable in covering the loss of income while the permanent business location is being repaired.